Cole Elshere: Rodeo career

-In 2009, Cole won the PRCA Championship Rodeo, the Ashley Rodeo and the Rosebud Casino.
+In 2009, Elshere won the PRCA Championship Rodeo, the Ashley Rodeo and the Rosebud Casino.
 He was co-champion at the Energy Town Pro Rodeo at the Sturgis Western Heritage Rodeo.
 He was the 2009 Badlands Circuit year-end champion.

 Elshere was the 2010 Central Rocky Mountain regional champion for the National Intercollegiate Rodeo Association.
 In 2010, he won the Deadwood Days of '76 Rodeo, The Range Days Rodeo, The Hamel Rodeo & Bull Ridin' Bonanza, the Kit Carson County Fair & Rodeo, the Capitol Legends PRCA Rodeo, and wasco-champion at the Flint Hills Rodeo and he finished with earnings of $20,611 while competing on his permit.

 In 2011, Elshere finished 26th in the PRCA World Standings and won A Tribute to Chris Ledoux Rodeo, the Amarillo Tri-State Fair & Rodeo, and the Ramona Rodeo and the Oregon Trail Rodeo.
 He was the 2011 Central Rocky Mountain regional champion in National Intercollegiate Rodeo Association.

 In 2012, he finished 7th in the PRCA World Standings.
-Elshere won round 5 of the Wrangler National Finals Rodeo and finishing fourth in the average standings at his first NFR.
-He won the NILE Pro Rodeo Buffalo Bill Rodeo, the North Central Rodeo, the Yellowstone River Round-Up, and the Range Days Rodeo.
-He was co-champion at the New Mexico State Fair Rodeo, the Guymon Pioneer Days Rodeo, and The American Royal Rodeo.
+Elshere won Round 5 of the Wrangler National Finals Rodeo and finishing fourth in the average standings at his first NFR.
+He won the NILE Pro Rodeo, Buffalo Bill Rodeo, the North Central Rodeo, the Yellowstone River Round-Up, and the Range Days Rodeo.
+He was co-champion at the New Mexico State Fair Rodeo, the Guymon Pioneer Days Rodeo, and the American Royal Rodeo.